Principal infinity-bundles -- General theory: Principal bundles

 Conversely this means that in the context of higher geometry a non-free action may also be principal: with respect not to a base space, but with respect to a base groupoid/stack.
 In the example just discussed, we have that the projection $P \to X/\!/ G_{\mathrm{stab}}$ exhibits $P$ as a $G$-principal bundle over the action groupoid $P /\!/ G \simeq X/\!/ G_{\mathrm{stab}}$.
 For instance if $P = V$ is a vector space equipped with a $G$-representation, then $V \to V/\!/ G$ is a $G$-principal bundle over a groupoid/stack.
 In other words, the traditional requirement of freeness in a principal action is not so much a characterization of principality as such, as rather a condition that ensures that the base of a principal action is a 0-truncated object in higher geometry.

 Beyond this specific class of 0-truncated examples, this means that we have the following noteworthy general statement: in higher geometry \emph{every} $\infty$-action is principal with respect to \emph{some} base, namely with respect to its $\infty$-quotient.
-In this sense the notion of principal bundles is (even) more fundamental to higher geometry than it is to ordinary geometry.
-Also, several constructions in ordinary geometry that are traditionally thought of as conceptually different from the notion of principality turn out to be special cases of principality in higher geometry.
-For instance a central extension of groups $A\to \hat G \to G$ turns out to be equivalently a higher principal bundle, namely a $\mathbf{B}A$-principal 2-bundle of moduli stacks $\mathbf{B}\hat G \to \mathbf{B}G$.
-Following this through, one finds that the topics of principal $\infty$-bundles, of $\infty$-group extensions (\ref{ExtensionsOfCohesiveInfinityGroups}), of $\infty$-representations (\ref{StrucRepresentations}), and of $\infty$-group cohomology are all different aspects of just one single concept in higher geometry.

 More is true: in the context of an $\infty$-topos every $\infty$-quotient projection of an $\infty$-group action is locally trivial, with respect to the canonical intrinsic notion of cover, hence of locality.
 Therefore also the condition of local triviality in the classical definition of principality becomes automatic.
-This is a direct consequence of the third $\infty$-Giraud axiom, Definition~\ref{GiraudRezkLurieAxioms} that ``all $\infty$-quotients are effective''.
-This means that the projection map $P \to P /\!/ G$ is always a cover (an \emph{effective epimorphism}) and so, since every $G$-principal $\infty$-bundle trivializes over itself, it exhibits a local trivialization of itself; even without explicitly requiring it to be locally trivial.
+In fact, from the $\infty$-Giraud axioms, we see that the projection map $P \to P /\!/ G$ is always a cover (an \emph{effective epimorphism}) and so, since every $G$-principal $\infty$-bundle trivializes over itself, it exhibits a local trivialization of itself; even without explicitly requiring it to be locally trivial.

-As before, this means that the local triviality clause appearing in the traditional definition of principal bundles is not so much a characteristic of principality as such, as rather a condition that ensures that a given quotient taken in a category of geometric spaces coincides with the ``correct'' quotient obtained when regarding the situation in the ambient $\infty$-topos.
+As before, this means that the local triviality clause appearing in the traditional definition of principal bundles is not so much a characteristic of principality as such, as rather a condition that ensures that a given quotient taken in a category of geometric spaces coincides with the ``refined'' quotient obtained when regarding the situation in the ambient $\infty$-topos.